I may receive a commission for purchases made through product links on this page, but I always stand by my opinions and endorsements!

 Features and Benefits

-- It uses the Titanium Heat exchanger which can: cost-effective because of extended service life and have a higher heat transfer efficiency.
+- It uses a Titanium Heat exchanger which can: cost-effective because of extended service life and have a higher heat transfer efficiency.

 - Easy to wire up and then the plumbing is not that much.